 My personal Facebook account is getting ready for Halloween, all covered in cobwebs by now; eerily abandoned, like one’s future cubicle.
 The blog’s Facebook account is simply on auto-pilot.
 For all the hoopla about Facebook’s success, I’m still amazed at how clunky and non-intuitive that mess is.
 Won’t miss ya!

-Here’s a potent excerpt courtesy of a recent interview by GQ Magazine (Bold emphasis from your’s truly):
+Here’s a potent excerpt courtesy of a recent interview by GQ Magazine: